Domestic Violence Orders

 - that an order is necessary and desirable.

-Our expert criminal lawyers have successfully represented hundreds of clients across all courts.
+Our expert domestic violence lawyers have successfully represented hundreds of clients across all courts.
 Find out more about our successful outcomes here.

 Seek expert legal advice and representation as soon as possible.

-Defending your criminal charge/s with an experienced criminal lawyer at your side can mean the difference between securing the best or an average outcome, regardless of the charges.
+Defending your criminal charge/s with an experienced domestic violence lawyer at your side can mean the difference between securing the best or an average outcome, regardless of the charges.

 Quinn & Scattini Lawyers are preferred suppliers of Legal Aid for criminal law, traffic law and youth justice matters only.
 We provide our Legal Aid clients with outstanding service, and are committed to providing legal assistance to those unable to afford private representation.